Managing CO2 under global and country-specific net-zero emissions targets in Europe: Discussion

-Overall, this study highlighted the importance of better understanding the capture, transportation, conversion, and sequestration of CO$_2$ under national emissions targets, as this better reflects Europe's efforts to decarbonise.
-Doing so provides a clearer picture for organisations to develop the most critical technologies to support these efforts.
-This also makes it more relevant for each nation, helping to determine the necessary installation capacity of the selected technologies and establish appropriate regulations according to their specific needs.
+Overall, this study highlights the importance of detailed modelling of the capture, transportation, conversion, and sequestration of CO$_2$ infrastructure.
+For energy modellers, our results suggest the relevance of considering more distributed CO$_2$ emissions constraints and call for not limiting the analysis to a globally imposed CO$_2$ limit.
+This makes the results more relevant for each country, describes the potential role that they could play in a collaborative Europe, helps estimate the necessary capacity of the selected technologies, and establishes appropriate intermediate targets to reach those goals.

-To address some limitations of this study, we plan to improve the model by adopting a myopic approach (which better matches policymakers' decision-making process) and focus on the heaviest net CO$_2$ emitter and absorber countries (as they influence the most the energy system under net-zero CO$_2$ emissions targets) in a future study.
-This will advance our understanding of how Europe can attain climate neutrality by 2050 by identifying potential transition pathways in a realistic manner.
+To address some limitations of this study, future research could include modelling the transition paths instead of a future time step, to capture lock-in and path-dependence effects and focus on the biggest net CO$_2$ emitter and absorber countries, as they influence the most the energy system under net-zero CO$_2$ emissions targets.